JosueTije/JosueTije/README.md

 <h3 align="center">Sophomore at Tecnologico de Monterrey</h3>

 <h2 align="left">👤About me</h2>
 I'm a mexican based passionate programmer currently pursuing the career of Computer Science and Technology at Tec de Monterrey.
+I like to develop projects for local business to help them improve their processes and have a more efficient way of working.
+I also like to assist hackatons to learn, connect, and develop andvanced projects for bigger companies.
+<br><br>
 📫 How to reach me:<br>
   - **E-mail:** josue.tijerina@outlook.com<br>
   - **Discord:** josuetije <br>